-Its function is similar to that of the HTL layer and is responsible for transporting electrons from the cathode.
+Its function is very similar to that of the HTL layer and is responsible for transporting the electrons from the cathode.

 The cathode may be transparent or not depending on the type of OLED, this injects electrons when a current flows through the device.